hpssjellis/jul2022-my-ml-robotics-teaching-lightning-talk-pecha-kucha/README.md

 #### 4
-## Keras, Tensorflow, Pytorch, Theano ...
+# <a href="https://keras.io/">Keras</a>, <a href="https://www.tensorflow.org/">Tensorflow</a> , <a href="https://pytorch.org/">Pytorch</a>, <a href="https://theano-pymc.readthedocs.io/en/latest/introduction.html">Theano</a> ...

-The traditional way to teach Machine Learning and the subset Deep Learning is with these platforms, which typically involve only the computer and not directly using sensors and/or sending output to actuators.
-Typically a known dataset is loaded and the Machine Learning model is manipulated to demonstrate understanding of the concept with the output to the computer screen.
+The traditional way to teach Machine Learning and the subset Deep Learning is with these platforms.
+Mainly for students with some advanced Math skills.
+These platforms typically involve only the computer and not directly using sensors and/or sending output to actuators.
+Typically a known dataset is loaded and the Machine Learning model is manipulated to demonstrate understanding of the concept with the output generated for the computer screen.

  Note: <a href="https://gitpod.io/">https://gitpod.io/</a> can help enorously with teaching the above as most Github sites can be loaded into Gitpod (an online Browser docker) and ran with only a few starting commands.
 With a github login you just need to add to the front of a github URL ``` gitpod.io/#  ```